John C. Salerno Memorial Research Symposium

 The John C. Salerno Memorial Research Symposium showcases a cross-section of faculty research at Kennesaw State University in honor of the legacy of pioneering researcher John C. Salerno.
 As the Neel Distinguished Chair in Biotechnology at KSU prior to his death in 2015, Salerno was eminent in his field.
 He authored over 200 scientific publications describing fundamental discoveries in free radical biology, spectroscopy and enzymology.

-As co-founder of KSU's first incubator company, New Echota Biotechnology, with biochemistry professor and current associate vice president for research Jonathan McMurry, several patents have been filed on the potential uses of compounds and methods that would help in the advancement of drug development and disease management.
+As co-founder of KSU's first incubator company, New Echota Biotechnology, with biochemistry professor Jonathan McMurry, several patents have been filed on the potential uses of compounds and methods that would help in the advancement of drug development and disease management.
 Salerno received the prestigious University Distinguished Professor Award in 2015, the top faculty award presented by the KSU Foundation to recognize achievement and excellence in and integration of teaching, research and creative activity, and professional service.

 Questions?
 Email symposium organizer Jonathan McMurry.